popolo-project/popolo-spec/data.md

 Reusable software components implementing the data standard should isolate themselves from their host applications.
 For the MongoDB serialization, it is therefore <em class="rfc2119">recommended</em> to namespace the collections by prepending a `popolo_` prefix to the names of the collections.

-Many MongoDB ODMs, including [Mongoid](http://mongoid.org/), use a `_type` field on a document to indicate that the document maps to a subclass of the class that is otherwise associated with the collection.
-MongoDB serializations <em class="rfc2119">should</em> leave the management of the `_type` field to the ODM.
+Many MongoDB ODMs, including [Mongoid](http://mongoid.org/), use a `_type` field on a document to indicate that the document represents an instance of a subclass of the base class that is otherwise associated with the MongoDB collection.
+MongoDB serializations <em class="rfc2119">should</em> leave the management of the `_type` field to the ODM and <em class="rfc2119">should</em> place subclasses and base classes in the same collection.

 In order to satisfy the [requirement](#use-cases-and-requirements) to allow the use of imprecise dates, the use of [ISO 8601:2004](http://www.iso.org/iso/catalogue_detail?csnumber=40874) reduced dates is <em class="rfc2119">recommended</em>.
 [XML Schema](http://www.w3.org/XML/Schema.html) supports [reduced dates](http://www.w3.org/TR/xmlschema-2/#truncatedformats) such as [`YYYY`](http://www.w3.org/TR/xmlschema-2/#gYear) and [`YYYY-MM`](http://www.w3.org/TR/xmlschema-2/#gYearMonth).
 MongoDB does not; it stores a [date](http://docs.mongodb.org/manual/core/document/#date) as a 64-bit integer that represents the number of milliseconds since the [Unix epoch](http://en.wikipedia.org/wiki/Unix_time).
 Unless a use case emerges requiring fast date operations, dates <em class="rfc2119">should</em> be serialized as strings in MongoDB.